MerosCrypto/Meros/docs/RPC/Personal.md

 The result is a bool of true.

-### `setAccountKey`
+### `setAccount`

-`setAccountKey` deletes the existing Wallet on the node, in an irreversible manner, losing all access to the current Merit Holder and all funds.
-It sets the Wallet to track the specified account key, presumably one returned from `getAccountKey`.
+`setAccount` deletes the existing Wallet on the node, in an irreversible manner, losing all access to the current Merit Holder and all funds.
+It sets the Wallet to track the specified account, presumably one returned from `getAccount`.
 This will disable any operations requiring access to the private key, as well as all Merit Holder related operations.
 That said, this will preserve the functionality of address generation, `getTransactionTemplate`, and more, enabling Watch Wallet functionality.

 Arguments:
 - `key`       (string): Account public key to use in accordance with BIP 44.
+- `chainCode` (string): Chain code to use in accordance with BIP 32.

 The result is a bool of true.